lerna/lerna/doc/guides.md

 # Guides

 ## Jest / Visual Studio Code Debugging

-It is possible to debug [Jest](https://facebook.github.io/jest/) tests in a Lerna manage package using [Visual Studio Code](https://code.visualstudio.com/).
-Debugging with breakpoints works with the vscode launch configuration below in the monorepo's <root>/.vscode/launch.json file.
-It launches Jest for a single package, my-package, managed in the monorepo.
+It is possible to debug [Jest](https://facebook.github.io/jest/) tests in a Lerna-managed package using [Visual Studio Code](https://code.visualstudio.com/).
+Debugging with breakpoints works with the vscode launch configuration below in the monorepo's `<root>/.vscode/launch.json` file.
+This example launches Jest for a single package `my-package` located in the monorepo.

 ```javascript
 {